-"Oh for goodness sake don't send that crittur to him," said he, "or minister will have to pay him for his visit, more, p'raps, than he can afford.
-John Russell, that had the ribbons afore him, appointed a settler as a member of Legislative Council to Prince Edward's Island, a berth that has no pay, that takes a feller three months a year from home, and has a horrid sight to do; and what do you think he did?
+"Oh, for goodness sake, don't send that crittur to him," said he, or Minister will have to pay him for his visit, more, p'rhaps, than e can afford.
+John Russell, that had the ribbons afore him, appinted a settler as a member of Legislative Council to Prince dward's Island, a berth that has no pay, that takes a feller three onths a year from home, and has a horrid sight to do; and what o vou think he did?
 Now jist guess.
 You give it up, do you?
-Well, you may as well, for if you was five Yankees biled down to one, you wouldn't guess it.
-'Remember Secretary's clerk,' says he, a touchin' of his hat, 'give him a little tip of thirty pound sterling, your honour.'
-Well, colonist had a drop of Yankee blood in him, which was about one third molasses, and, of course, one third more of a man than they commonly is, and so he jist ups and says, 'I'll see you and your clerk to Jericho beyond Jordan fust.
-The office ain't worth the fee.
-Take it and sell it to some one else that has more money nor wit.'
+Vell, you may as well, for if you was five Yankees biled down to 1e, you wouldn't guess it.
+'Remember Secretary's clerk,' says e, a touchin' of his hat, 'give him a little tip of thirty pound sterng, your honor.'
+Well, colonist had a drop of Yankee blood in m, which was about one-third molasses, and, of course, one-third ore of a man than they commonly is, and so he jist ups and says, I'll see you and your clerk to Jericho and beyond Jordan fust. he office ain't worth the fee.
+Take it and sell it to some one else at has more money nor wit.'
 He did, upon my soul.

-"No, don't send State-Secretary to Minister, send him to me at eleven o'clock to-night, for I shall be the top-loftiest feller above that time you've seen this while past, I tell you.
-Stop till I touch land once more, that's all; the way I'll stretch my legs ain't no matter."
-He then uttered the negro ejaculation "chah!-chah!' and putting his arms a-kimbo, danced in a most extraordinary style to the music of a song, which he gave with great ex pression: "Oh hab you nebber heerd ob de battle ob Orleans, Where de dandy Yankee lads gave de Britishers de beans; Oh de Louisiana boys dey did it pretty slick, When dey cotch ole Packenham and rode him up a creek.
-Wee my zippy dooden dooden dooden, dooden dooden dey, Wee my zippy dooden dooden dooden, dooden dooden dey.
-"Oh yes, send Secretary to me at eleven or twelve tonight, I'll be in tune then, jist about up to consart pitch.
-I'll smoke with him, or drink with him, or swap stories with him, or wrastle with him, or make a fool of him, or lick him, or anything he likes; and when I've done, I'll rise up, tweak the fore-top-knot of my head by the nose, bow pretty, and say 'Remember me, your honour?
-Don't forget the tip?'
-Lord, how I long to walk into some o' these chaps, and give 'em the beans! and I will yet afore I'm many days older, hang me if I don't.
-I shall bust, I do expect; and if I do, them that ain't drownded will be scalded, I know.
-Chah!-chah!
+"No, don't send State-Secretary to Minister, send him to me at even o'clock to-night, for I shall be the top-loftiest feller above at time you've seen this while past, I tell you.
+Stop till I touch nd once more, that's all; the way I'll stretch my legs ain't no atter."

+He then uttered the negro ejaculation, "Chah !-chah !" and itting his arms a-kimbo, danced in a most extraordinary style to ie music of a song, which he gave with great expression:

+"Oh hab you neber heerd ob de battle ob Orleans, Where de dandy Yankee lads gave de Britishers de beans?
+Oh de Louisiana boys, dey did it pretty slick, When dey cotch ole Packenham and rode him up a creek.
+Wee my zippy dooden dooden, dooden dooden dey, Wee my zippy dooden dooden dooden, dooden dooden dey.

+"Oh yes, send Secretary to me at eleven or twelve to-night-Il be in tune then, jist about up to consart pitch.
+I'll smoke with im, or drink with him, or swap stories with him, or wrastle with im, or make a fool of him, or lick him, or anything he likes; and hen I've done, I'll rise up, tweak the fore-top-knot of my head by ie nose, bow pretty, and say, 'Remember me, your honor?
+Don't orget the tip?'
+Lord, how I long to walk into some o' these chaps, and give 'em the beans ! and I will afore I'm many days older, hang he if I don't.
+I shall bust, I do expect; and if I do, them that n't drownded will be scalded, I know.
+Chah !--chah !